-Direction of causation was from money to asset prices and expenditure Alternatively, the companies might spend less, by cutting back on investment, and by economising on holdings of raw materials and components.
+Alternatively, the companies might spend less, by cutting back on investment, and by economizing on holdings of raw materials and components.
 That would certainly affect aggregate demand.
 If so, money was driving national expenditure, rather than the other way round.
-The Kaldorian argument does not fit the facts of the boombust cycles.
-The big fluctuations in aggregate money supply growth - and the associated even larger fluctuations in the money holdings of companies and financial institutions - were in no sense motivated by "the needs of trade".
+The Kaldorian argument does not fit the facts of the boom-bust cycles.
+The big fluctuations in aggregate money supply growth - and the associated even larger fluctuations in the money holdings of companies and financial institutions - were in no sense motivated by 'the needs of trade'.
 Instead they were due to the erratic, foolish and wholly exogenous mismanagement of monetary policy by the government and the Bank of England, and the results were extreme asset price volatility and the destructive boom-bust cycles.
-(32)
+(As noted in Essay 12, a speech was given at Loughborough University on 22 October 1986 by the Governor of the Bank of England although its 'principal author' was apparently his successor - suggesting that it was 'fair to ask whether a broad money target continues to serve any useful purpose' and perhaps 'we would do better to dispense with monetary targetry altogether'.
+The Loughborough speech was written when the annual growth rate of the money supply on the M3 measure had climbed well into the teens and the impact of excess financial sector money on asset prices was already clear.)

-2. A reply to the Minford argument
+2. A Reply to the Minford Argument